joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 === Precision
 Within Excel, most datatypes adhere to a 15 digit precision.
 This precision is derived from the IEEE 754 specification, which can only provide 15 digits of significant precision.
 Hence, we are safe to use the double precision floating data type.
 Precision is key, especially in the actuarial calculations context.
 We do not want to lose a few decimal due to precision issues, which would propagate and mean that the pension fund would be paying more or---even worse---less than what you should have gotten.

+// This is beter in the next section right?

 == The Compute IR